-According to a new survey from Service Experts Heating and Air Conditioning, 94 percent of homeowners recognize that their furnace could release deadly carbon monoxide gas, but greater than half don't do anything to keep it from happening.
+According to a new survey from Service Experts Heating and Air Conditioning, 94 percent of homeowners recognize that their furnace can give off deadly carbon monoxide gas, but more than half don't do anything to keep it from occurring.

-Any appliance in your home that uses fuels like gas, oil, or wood – such as furnaces, water heaters, fireplaces or clothes dryers – has the ability to discharge carbon monoxide if the system is not working correctly or if it wasn’t installed appropriately.
+Any appliance in your home that utilizes fuels like gas, oil, or wood – such as furnaces, water heaters, fireplaces or clothes dryers – has the ability to discharge carbon monoxide if the system is not running correctly or if it wasn’t installed appropriately.

 - Be sure that your furnace isn’t emitting carbon monoxide

 - Search for any other weird things that might compromise your safety

 - Help you find any additional areas where you may want to think about adding a carbon monoxide detector

 - Tune-up your system so that you know your equipment is running at its top efficiency, helping offer peace-of-mind that you’re in an ideal spot to potentially save money this winter

 It’s important to remember that many furnace manufacturers may require annual furnace service to keep your system under their warranty.
 That’s where the team at Rob's Albertan Service Experts can help.
 We’re here to help you have not only a comfortable home, but more importantly, a safe one.
 Give us a call at 780-800-9047 or set up an appointment with us online to learn more about carbon monoxide safety as we head in to the cooler months.